 (b) where the candidates in the group have been endorsed by different registered political parties — jointly by the secretaries of all of those parties.

-(2) Subject to subsections (3), (4), (5) and (6), candidates nominated for an election in a region who have under subsection (1) made a claim referred to in that subsection shall, for the purposes of that election, be included in a group in the order specified in the claim.
+(2) Subject to subsections (3), (4), (5) and (6), the names of candidates nominated for a Council election who have made a group claim must, for the purposes of that election, be included in a group in the order specified in the claim.

-(3) Two or more candidates, or a secretary of a political party, or the secretaries of political parties, by whom a claim has been made, under subsection (1) may, in an approved form and before the hour of nomination, withdraw that claim.
+(3) All of the candidates, or a secretary of a political party, or the secretaries of political parties, by whom a group claim has been made, may, in an approved form and before the hour of nomination, withdraw that claim.

-(4) A claim under subsection (1) is of no force or effect if —
+(4) A group claim is of no force or effect if —

-(a) the name of any candidate included in the claim is included in any other claim under that subsection; or
+(a) the name of any candidate included in the claim is included in any other group claim; or

 (b) the nomination of any candidate whose name is included in the claim is withdrawn under section 82.

-(5) Where a claim is made under subsection (1) in respect of an election and any of the persons who made the claim is, before polling day for that election, declared by any court to be incapable of being elected at that election, then, after the making of the declaration —
+(5) Where a group claim is made in respect of an election and any of the persons who made the claim is, before polling day for that election, declared by any court to be incapable of being elected at that election, then, after the making of the declaration —

 (a) where there are 2 or more other persons who made that claim, the group shall consist of the remainder of those persons only; or